vidjil/vidjil/doc/user.md

     By hovering the mouse, one also sees the *total* number of reads for that sample.

+  - The info “🛈” button opens the *sample information panel*, that includes metadata on the sample and its analysis.
+    It includes information on the version and the parameters of the analysis software.
 <figure markdown>
   ![Image title](..//pictures/panel_info.png){ align=right }
   <figcaption>The information panel.